 Laravel offers protection against such XSS attacks, and the native support system protects the code against XSS.
-Many developers are providing Laravel development services to help your website combat against cross-site scripting.
+Many developers are providing Laravel development services to help your website combat cross-site scripting.

 Best Practices for Laravel Development

 Laravel is known for its security features, and no doubt, it is always on the front foot when it comes to taking care of the gravest security threats online.
-Being said that, it is recommended that you follow the mentioned best practices for Laravel Development for best results:
+Being said that, it is recommended that you follow the mentioned best practices for Laravel Development for the best results: